DEVnitishOfficial/Cult-fit_Backend/README.md

 * Till so far we have setup the sequelize and create model, run migration on the basis of model and finally write sequelize query to create a table and then migrate the db of it's first version now we have to create user so for that we need to write api.

 * So to create api we will use the same flow that we have used in the HotelService model like top to bottom, repository>service>controller>router

+* all api related to user like create update read delete, soft delete,hard delte, getDeletedRecord, deleteSoftDeletedUser etc are completed now we will move towards center management.

+# Center Management started.

+So as usual first we will create a model then we will run the migration command

+* created center and centerHoiday models successfully.
+* Now i run ----> npm run migrate